leogorman/awsfargate_restapi/README.md

 To view details for all users, use the following endpoint: http://3.25.57.110:8080/mortgages

-To view details for a specific user, use the following endpoint: http://3.25.57.110:8080/mortgages/{userId}
+To view details for a specific user, use the following endpoint: http://3.25.57.110:8080/mortgages/{userId}, replacing {userId} with a valid User ID.

 All details are returned in JSON format.